aukspot/dles/README.md

 - [Mini Crossword (The Observer)](https://fordhamobserver.com/category/fun-and-games/daily-mini-crossword) - A daily mini crossword from The Observer.
 - [Minute Cryptic](https://www.minutecryptic.com) - Solve today's cryptic clue.
 - [Mislettered](https://tryhardguides.com/mislettered) - Solve the word or phrase by guessing one letter at a time.
+- [Nerdcube - Dabble](https://www.nerdcube.games/dabble) - Score as many points as you can by building words on a small custom Scrabble board.
 - [Netflix - Bonza](https://www.netflix.com/tudum/puzzled/bonza/daily) - Join fragments of letters together to form words that share a theme.
 Does not require a Netflix account.
 - [Netflix - Crossover](https://www.netflix.com/tudum/puzzled/crossover/daily) - Swap letters and emojis to form words that match the clues.
 Does not require a Netflix account.
 - [Netflix - Keysmash](https://www.netflix.com/tudum/puzzled/keysmash/daily) - Guess the themed words with their vowels removed.
 Does not require a Netflix account.